A Quick One: Compositions and recording

 The mod and power pop number "So Sad About Us", according to AllMusic, is "one of the Who's most covered songs".
 The Merseys (released in July 1966), Shaun Cassidy, Primal Scream, the Breeders, Daytona, and the Jam have recorded studio versions.
 The Who's version of the track was recorded at IBC sometime in October.

 "A Quick One, While He's Away" is a nine-minute suite of six connected song fragments telling a story of infidelity and reconciliation, the first foray into an extended form that led to the rock operas Tommy (1969) and Quadrophenia (1973).
 After experimenting with a tentative rock opera named Quads (for which the songs "I'm A Boy" and "Disguises" were written) plus a jokey attempt at the format called "Gratis Amatis", Lambert asked if a more serious attempt could be considered to fill up about ten minutes of needed space on the album.
 Townshend obliged and the six separate parts of the suite were recorded at IBC, Pye and Regent Sound during the first week of November, the final song completed for the album.
 The six fragments are titled "Her Man's Gone", "Crying Town", "We Have A Remedy", "Ivor The Engine Driver", "Soon Be Home" and "You Are Forgiven".
-According to Entwistle, the group wanted to overdub cellos during "You Are Forgiven" but Lambert told them they couldn't afford it, so they ended up singing "cello cello cello" instead.
+According to Entwistle, the group wanted to overdub cellos during "You Are Forgiven" but Lambert told them they could not afford it, so they ended up singing "cello cello cello" instead.

 Other songs recorded during the sessions included "Barbara Ann", "Batman" and "Bucket T." (all released that November on the Ready Steady Who EP), a cover of the Everly Brothers' "Man With The Money", acoustic and electric versions of "Happy Jack" (with the electric version released a week prior to the album) and its Entwistle B-side "I've Been Away", a medley of "My Generation/Land Of Hope And Glory" used for an all-Who episode of Ready Steady Go!, and a longer alternate version of "I'm A Boy" eventually released on the hits compilation Meaty Beaty Big and Bouncy.
 All these songs (sans "I'm A Boy") would appear as bonus tracks on the expanded 1995 CD reissue.
-The original title of the album was Jigsaw Puzzle with an intended track list that included the alternate "I'm A Boy", "Run Run Run", "Don't Look Away", "Circles", "I Need You", "Cobwebs and Strange", "In The City", "Boris The Spider", "Whiskey Man", "See My Way", "Heat Wave" and "Barbara Ann."
+The original title of the album was Jigsaw Puzzle with an intended track list that included the alternate "I'm A Boy", "Run Run Run", "Don't Look Away", "Circles", "I Need You", "Cobwebs and Strange", "In The City", "Boris The Spider", "Whiskey Man", "See My Way", "Heat Wave" and "Barbara Ann".
 Townshend also made demos of several other songs considered for the album including "King Rabbit", "Lazy Fat People" and "Join My Gang" but these were scrapped when the idea to involve songs from the other band members was suggested.